 The EU Soil Health Dashboard shows that 62% of EU soils are not in healthy condition.
 The lack of understanding of soil biodiversity, with only 10% of species identified, is major knowledge gap, which combined with the complexity of soil ecosystems, makes it difficult to develop effective conservation strategies[7].
 Furthermore, there are many unknowns about the biodiversity losses and tipping points for soil.
 Unlike for physical and chemical soil properties such as texture [203], pH, and NPK [204], high-resolution and molecular tools needed to investigate soil biodiversity have been applied only recently at EU-level and harmonized datasets are just starting to emerge (i.e., LUCAS Soil Biodiversity module - [205]).

 Soil degradation (in particular when combined with global warming) not only harms soil-related ecosystem services but also depletes the soil organic carbon (SOC) stock [206].
 Recarbonizing soil by creating a positive soil carbon budget (wherein carbon input exceeds carbon loss) can alleviate these effects [207].
-However, two key points need to be considered regarding soil recarbonization.
+However, two key aspects need to be considered regarding soil recarbonization.
 The first is that with increasing soil carbon input, a new equilibrium state will be eventually achieved, leading to carbon gain attenuating after a few decades [208], [209].
-Secondly, the carbon gains achieved through changes in management practices are reversible, i.e., much or all of the carbon gained can be lost if management practices are not maintained long term.
+Secondly, the carbon gains achieved through changes in management practices are reversible, i.e., much or all of the carbon gained can be lost if management practices are not maintained in the long term.
 It is worth noting the potential of biochar (depending on specific conditions and source material for the biochar) in improving the long-term SOC balance [210] [65].

-Being MSs reluctant towards using laws and regulatory instruments, strategies and plans (e.g., Soil Strategy for 2030) have presented carbon farming and soil actions in the EU.
-However, more recently scenario has changed with legislative initiatives taken, namely proposal for a Soil Monitoring Law and the Carbon Removals and Carbon Farming (CRCF) Regulation. ￼with policymakers and other stakeholders revealed that the main barriers to the adoption of carbon farming policies are concerns over carbon leakage and competitive advantage, the need for a just transition, and structural issues in the food value chain.
+, strategies and plans (e.g., Soil Strategy for 2030) have presented carbon farming and soil actions in the EU.
+However, more recently scenario has changed with legislative initiatives taken, namely proposal for a Soil Monitoring Law and the Carbon Removals and Carbon Farming (CRCF) Regulation.
+Policymakers and other stakeholders revealed that the main barriers to the adoption of carbon farming policies are concerns over carbon leakage and competitive advantage, the need for a just transition, and structural issues in the food value chain.
 Despite being regarded by researchers as a main barrier to carbon farming, the agricultural lobby is not perceived as a barrier by policymakers, who emphasize the importance of involving farmers in the policy process.

-The ultimate aim of introducing SCMP is to introduce carbon into the agricultural system to ensure the soil’s long-term productivity and resilience.
+The ultimate aim of introducing soil carbon management practices (SCMP) is to introduce carbon into the agricultural system to ensure the soil’s long-term productivity and resilience.
 This requires a framework in which regulations and policy support are important for signalling and responding to societal expectations, but advice and engagement are equally important ingredients in helping to encourage sustained behavioural change on the ground.
-Ultimately, farmers need to recognize and understand the long-term benefits of SCMP and be encouraged and empowered to find long-term solutions.
+Ultimately, farmers need to understand the long-term benefits of SCMP and be encouraged and empowered to find long-term solutions.
 Given the dual benefits of increased soil carbon in restoring soil health and combatting climate change this might be a worthwhile investment for policy-makers [81].

 1) The introduction of specific economic incentives to assist with, for example, the purchase or sharing of specialist machinery or to cover the transitional periods without benefits.

-2) Improvements in farmers’ technical skills, particularly in relation to the more technically challenging practices, such as minimum tillage and cover crops (a.k.a conservation agriculture [23], [211], [212]).
+2) Improvements in farmers’ technical skills, particularly in relation to the more technically challenging practices, such as minimum tillage and cover crops (conservation agriculture [23], [211], [212]).

 3) The facilitation of networks for farmer-to-farmer learning opportunities to help farmers to identify and build their confidence in SCMPs that will work in their local area.

 Enablers could include: